 Some fun and informative insights

-Europe is, without a doubt, a digitally sophisticated region. as our infographic shows.
-Twenty per cent of the world’s internet users are European – not bad when we only make up 12% of the world’s population.
+Europe is, without a doubt, a digitally sophisticated region.
+As our infographic shows, 20% of the world’s internet users are European – not bad when we only make up 12% of the world's population.
 Investment in broadband and technology has contributed to this share.
 Internet penetration, especially broadband, is significantly higher than the rest of the world.

 Europe is also rapidly adopting smartphones and tablets.
 By 2014 there will be an estimated 35 million tablets in the area.
 Multi-screen browsing is becoming normal behaviour.